 Google Play Store Not Responding or Downloading Apps

 This is a very common problem among Android users.
 If you are unable to open Google Play Store on your Android mobile or your Google Play Store is not downloading apps, here are a few things you can do-

 - Clear data of Google Play Store and Google Play Services.
 You can find them in the Settings > Apps.

 - Check your internet connection.
-If Google Play Store is showing ‘Waiting for Network’ message, you should actually check whether you have a valid internet connection or not.
+If Google Play Store is showing ‘Waiting for Network’ message, you should check whether you have a valid internet connection or not.
 You can try changing your Wi-Fi network, enable and disable Airplane Mode and so on.

 - Restart your phone.
 Sometimes, some internal files create problems, and you can fix that issue by restarting your phone.

 That’s all!
 These are some of the most common issues Android users face frequently.
 Hope they help.